Produce

 10 to 12 months

 Wash, trim, and slice leeks.
-Blanch for 2 minutes, then cool quickly in ice water, drain, and pat dry.
-Pack into airtight freezer bags or containers.
+Blanch in boiling water for 2-3 minutes, then cool immediately in ice water.
+Drain thoroughly, pat dry, and pack into freezer-safe bags or containers, removing as much air as possible.

 Signs of Spoilage

-• Yellowing or browning of the white and light green parts
+• Yellowing or browning of the green tops

 • Visible mold growth